Table Of Contents

 A local walking through the early morning streets of Dotonbori before the crowds arrive, with iconic neon signs reflecting in the canal.

 Let me be honest with you right from the start.
 When people ask me about Osaka sightseeing, I usually pause.
-Not because I don't love this city — I've lived here my entire life, but because most "sightseeing" advice feels like it was written by someone who spent three days here and called themselves an expert.
+Not because I don't love this city; I've lived here my entire life, but because most "sightseeing" advice feels like it was written by someone who spent three days here and called themselves an expert.

 I'm Rei, and I've watched Osaka transform from a slightly rough-around-the-edges industrial city into Japan's most talked-about destination.
-I've seen the neon lights flicker on for the first time in Dotonbori, watched tourists discover our street food like they invented it, and rolled my eyes at countless "hidden gems" that stopped being hidden the moment someone wrote about them online.
+I've seen the neon lights flicker on for the first time in Dotonbori, watched tourists discover our street food like they invented it, and rolled my eyes at countless "hidden gems" that stopped being hidden when someone wrote about them online.

 But here's what I've learned after years of friends visiting, colleagues relocating, and neighbors asking for recommendations: Osaka is worth the hype.
 Just not always for the reasons you think.